vitorjna/Scripts/VideoMetadataAnalyzer/README.md

     *   `bitrate`: From highest to lowest (default).
     *   `filesize`: From largest to smallest.
     *   `duration`: From longest to shortest.
+*   **Open file after listing**: Possibility of inputting a number from the displayed list to open the respective file.
 *   **Recursive Scanning**: Automatically scans the specified folder and all its subdirectories for video files.
 *   **Wide Format Support**: Recognizes a broad range of video file extensions, including `.mp4`, `.mkv`, `.avi`, `.mov`, `.wmv`, `.flv`, and `.webm`.
 *   **User-Friendly Display**: